JesseHarasym/flutter/README.md

 a
 ```

-The app will build the application and it will come up on your emulator, at this point you can interact with the application as desired.
+The application will build and come up on your emulator, at this point you can interact with the application as desired.

 ## Running the tests